Gibson (guitar company): Modernization

 In the late 1950s, McCarty knew that Gibson was seen as a traditional company and began an effort to create more modern guitars.
-In 1961 the body design of the Les Paul was changed due to the demand for a double-cutaway body design.
+In 1961 the body design of the Les Paul was changed due to the demand for a double cutaway body design.
 The new body design then became known as the SG (for "solid guitar"), due to disapproval from Les Paul himself.
 The original Les Paul design returned to the Gibson catalog in 1968.

+Gibson's production mix in the 1960s had to respond to a changing buyer's market.
+In 1969, Gibson executive Julius Bellson noted that "Four years ago, electric guitars account for almost 70 per cent of our guitar sales.
+Today their sales are below 50 percent."

 On December 22, 1969, Gibson parent company Chicago Musical Instruments was taken over by the South American brewing conglomerate ECL.
 Gibson remained under the control of CMI until 1974 when it became a subsidiary of Norlin Musical Instruments.
 Norlin Musical Instruments was a member of Norlin Industries which was named for ECL president Norton Stevens and CMI president Arnold Berlin.
 This began an era characterized by corporate mismanagement and decreasing product quality.

 Between 1976 and 1984, production of Gibson guitars was shifted from Kalamazoo to Nashville, Tennessee.
 The Kalamazoo plant kept going for a few years as a custom-instrument shop, but was closed in 1984; several Gibson employees led by plant manager Jim Duerloo, plant superintendent Marv Lamb and J.P.
 Moats established Heritage Guitars in the old factory, building versions of classic Gibson designs.

 The company was within three months of going out of business before it was bought by Henry E. Juszkiewicz, David H. Berryman, and Gary A. Zebrowski in January 1986.
 Gibson's wholesale shipments in 1993 were an estimated $70 million, up from $50 million in 1992.
 When Juszkiewicz and Berryman took over in 1986, sales were below $10 million.
 New production plants were opened in Memphis, Tennessee, as well as Bozeman, Montana.
-The Memphis facility is used for semi-hollow and custom shop instruments, while the Bozeman facility is dedicated to acoustic instruments.
+The Memphis facility was used for semi-hollow and custom shop instruments, while the Bozeman facility is dedicated to acoustic instruments.